Floral Arrangement Tips: Easy Guide to Spectacular Color Combinations

 Once you understand these basic color combinations, there are many variations you can experiment with in a flower arrangement.

-Color Wheel Combinations Take a look at the flower arrangement picture at the top of this page (design by Chrissie Harten).
+Take another look at this flower arrangement (design by Chrissie Harten).

 See how easy that was?
 And it looks great!